learn-co-curriculum/python-p4-deploying-flask-api-to-render/README.md

 ```

 After pushing new code, Render will run through the build process again and
 deploy your changes.
+This may take a few minutes.
+Test to make sure the new
+route works once the deployment is complete.

-You don't have to run your migrations again since the
+Note, you don't have to run your migrations again since the database already
-database already exists on the server.
-You would have to run the migrations if
+exists on the server.
+You would have to run the migrations if you created a new
-you created a new migration file.
+migration file.

-***
+---

 ## Conclusion